peteroupc/peteroupc.github.io/colorgen.md

 The following pseudocode converts colors between RGB and Y&prime;C<sub>_B_</sub>C<sub>_R_</sub>.
 Each RGB color consists of three 8-bit integer components (0 or greater, 255 or less), rather than being in 0-1 format.
 There are three variants shown here, namely&mdash;

-- the ITU-R BT.601 variant (for standard-definition digital video), as the `YCbCrToRgb` and `RgbToYCbCr` methods,
+- the Rec.
+601 variant (for standard-definition digital video), as the `YCbCrToRgb601` and `RgbToYCbCr601` methods,
-- the ITU-R BT.709 variant (for high-definition video), as the `YCbCrToRgb709` and `RgbToYCbCr709` methods, and
+- the Rec.
+709 variant (for high-definition video), as the `YCbCrToRgb709` and `RgbToYCbCr709` methods, and
 - the [**JPEG File Interchange Format**](https://www.w3.org/Graphics/JPEG/jfif3.pdf) variant (with all three components 0 or greater and 255 or less), as the `YCbCrToRgbJpeg` and `RgbToYCbCrJpeg` methods.

 For all these variants, the transformation should be done using [**_companded RGB_ colors**](#RGB_Color_Spaces).<sup>[**(24)**](#Note24)</sup>

     // NOTE: Derived from scaled YPbPr using red/green/blue luminance factors
     // in the NTSC color space
-    METHOD RgbToYCbCr(rgb)
+    METHOD RgbToYCbCr601(rgb)
         y = floor(16.0+rgb[0]*0.25678824+rgb[1]*0.50412941+rgb[2]*0.097905882)
         cb = floor(128.0-rgb[0]*0.1482229-rgb[1]*0.29099279+rgb[2]*0.43921569)
         cr = floor(128.0+rgb[0]*0.43921569-rgb[1]*0.36778831-rgb[2]*0.071427373)
         return [y, cb, cr]
     END METHOD

-    // NOTE: Derived from scaled YPbPr using red/green/blue BT.709 luminance factors METHOD RgbToYCbCr709(rgb)
+    // NOTE: Derived from scaled YPbPr using red/green/blue Rec.
+709 luminance factors METHOD RgbToYCbCr709(rgb)
         y = floor(0.06200706*rgb[2] + 0.6142306*rgb[1] + 0.1825859*rgb[0] + 16.0)
         cb = floor(0.4392157*rgb[2] - 0.338572*rgb[1] - 0.1006437*rgb[0] + 128.0)